Collection: Coffee for Cafetieres

 Monsoon Malabar Coffee

-Often described as 'delicious' with a 'magic aroma', our Monsoon Malabar is the perfect everyday coffee.
-Grown in Malabar (one of the wettest regions of southern India), once our beans are picked they're immediately transported to an open warehouse for four to five months.
-This process exposes the beans to the harsh, moist conditions of the monsoon prone area, filling them with moisture and reducing acidity.
-The result is a heavy-bodied coffee with a distinctive chocolatey, spicy and nutty aroma.
+Often described as delicious with a magical aroma, Monsoon Malabar is a perfect everyday coffee.
+Grown in one of the wettest regions of southern India, beans are exposed to monsoon conditions for months, filling them with moisture and reducing acidity.
+The result is a heavy-bodied coffee with distinctive chocolatey, spicy and nutty notes.

 Kenya Blue Mountain Coffee

-Grown from seeds originating in Jamaica, this blend has all the natural sweetness of Blue Mountain Jamaica with the rich aromatic flavours and intensity of Kenyan coffee.
-Full-bodied, with good acidity drawn from Kenyan soils, your brew will give you notes of nut and citrus with a delicious caramel aftertaste.
+Grown from seeds originating in Jamaica, this blend has the natural sweetness of Jamaica Blue Mountain with the rich aromatic intensity of Kenyan coffee.
+Full-bodied with good acidity, expect notes of nut and citrus with a delicious caramel aftertaste.

 Dark Decaffeinated Colombian Coffee